Journal of Artist and Storyteller Maureen Carlson: In search of

 background for many of her stories.

-Minnesota, just 35 miles southwest of Minneapolis.
-In this small
+Arts, in Jordan, Minnesota, just 35 miles southwest of Minneapolis.

-town setting, perched on the edge of a small meandering creek,
+In this small town setting, perched on the edge of a small

-students and retreat participants have opportunities to learn, to
+meandering creek, students and retreat participants had opportunities to learn, to

 share and to explore their creative interests.